 You can explore this approach in more detail over on Derek’s blog post No ‘yes” Either “HELL YEAH!” or “no”.

-In my experiences, using this method has allowed me to take extreme ownership of where I’m happy to invest my time.
-It allows me to focus on things that I feel will make me happy and most importantly, manage my energy to make sure that I’m not at risk of burnout from doing too much stuff.
+Using this method has allowed me to take extreme ownership of where I’m happy to invest my time.
+It allows me to focus on things that I feel will make me happy and most importantly, manage my energy to make sure that I’m not at risk of burnout.

 Let’s find some balance

-Learning the skill of saying no, can be very beneficial in allowing us to not only design a life that makes us happy, but also living with intent.
+Learning the skill of saying no is beneficial in allowing us to not only design a life that makes us happy, but also living with intent.

-Taking ownership of our schedules, choosing where to invest our time and basically doing stuff that interests us, will go a great way in supporting our health.
+Taking ownership of our schedules, choosing where to invest our time and basically doing stuff that interests us, will go a great way in supporting our ability to do good work.

 You have to say no more, so that you can say yes to the things you really care about and want to do.

-Yet there is a time when you need to reflect on where you’re investing your time, if it’s best placed on those things and really consider what you should be saying no to so you can be free to do the things you really want to do.
+You need to reflect on where you’re investing your time.
+Is it best placed on those things?
+Really consider what you should be saying no to so you can be free to do the things you want to do.